jacobalbano/FLAKit/readme.markdown

 FLAKit is an asset management library for Actionscript 3 with live reloading and automatic asset class generation.

 ## Setup

+Dynamic assets are loaded asynchronously, so a callback function is required.

 ```actionscript
 public class Main extends Sprite
 {